Are you ashamed of feeling ashamed?

 We easily associate any events with our self-worth.

 Even when our parents compare us with our siblings, this might make us feel inadequate or feel that we are unable to measure up to our parents’ expectations.
-Some children might also model and internalize the feeling of shame in their parents who feel unloved, depressed or unworthy.
+Some children might also model and internalize the feeling of shame in their parents who feel unloved, depressed, or unworthy.

-Overcoming Shame: How to Deal with Toxic Shame from Your Childhood?
+How to Deal with Toxic Shame

 1. Know how you react to shame.